✨ New

 Luckily for seniors, living on a fixed income makes budgeting that much easier.
 If you have never made a budget before, here’s a general equation:

-Total monthly income — Total monthly expenses (debt, entertainment, groceries, health care, etc.) = Monthly budget
+Total monthly income — Total monthly expenses (debt, entertainment, groceries, healthcare, etc.) = Monthly budget

 If you feel overwhelmed by your finances, you can work with a professional.
 Financial planners can help you prioritize which debts need paid off first and how you can find savings in order to reach other goals (such as saving for a vacation).

-Problem: Scams/identity theft
+2. Scams/identity theft

 Older consumers are more likely to be victims of financial exploitation than younger generations.
 The number of fraudulent companies attempting to target seniors is on the rise, according to the National Adult Protective Services Association.